-These objectives replace the previous equality objectives set in April 2011.
+These objectives replace the previous equality objectives set in 2016.

-Progress against the objectives will be reviewed annually, and they will remain our objectives until April 2020, when they are due to be refreshed
+Progress against the objectives will be reviewed annually, and they will remain our objectives until April 2025 when they are due to be refreshed

-VERSION HISTORY

-VERSION DATE DESCRIPTION

-Initially adopted 25 September 2017 Work by Head and Gill Finch (NCC)
+This document has been formally adopted by the governing body.
+VERSION HISTORY VERSION DATE DESCRIPTION Initially adopted 25 September 2017 Work by Head and Gill Finch (NCC) Review February 2019 Updates from NCC consultation Review September 2021 Work by Head and Gill Finch (NCC) This Review September 2022 Dates